12. A Brother in Awe, Olympics, Barometers, Sendoffs

 Letter from Gulfport’s president, Richard G. Cox, 1936

-Letter from Gulfport’s President’s Wife, Mrs. Elizabeth Maddox Fox, 1936
+Letter from Gulfport’s President’s Wife, Mrs. Elizabeth Maddox Cox, 1936

-When the letters were written, Helen was teaching a Purdue in Indiana, enjoying her time zipping around in the skies.
+When the letters were written, Helen was teaching at Purdue in Indiana, enjoying her time zipping around in the skies.

-From the neatly organized and labeled materials that fell out, I eyed the pilot folder.
-The items, mostly from 1932-1936, consisted of a training log, a pilot licence, newspaper clippings lauding her, a picture of her in a plane with her cute helmet and goggles, one of her leaning on a plane all cool like, a letter from her Dean praising her, an invite to fly with a famous racing couple (Jim and Mary Haizlip, who are worth a Google search), etc.
+From the neatly labeled materials that Helen left for family, I started with the pilot folder.
+The items, mostly from 1932-1936, consisted of a training log, pilot license, newspaper clippings, a few picture of her in or leaning on planes, an invite to fly with a famous racing couple (Jim and Mary Haizlip, who are worth a looksee).
+But one item was older.
+On a scrap of paper seemingly ripped out of a journal, with handwriting and language were different than her usual writing, it said:

 Thursday 3/14/19